 The game of golf is currently growing at a rapid rate, with young players increasing by 20%, from 2.5 million in 2010 to more than 3 million in 2015.
 In America alone, there are now 24 million regular players, playing 465 million rounds every year in total.

-The most common questions we receive from readers are regarding equipment for beginners, which we admit, can be a confusing choice to make.
+The most common question we receive from our readers is: what's the best equipment for a beginner?
+This can certainly be a confusing choice to make.

-This article today will be dedicated to newer players, and especially on how you should choose the best golf sets for beginners.
-We will begin by answering a few frequently asked questions, that will also act as the basis on how we give our product recommendations.
+This article is geared towards educating newer players on how to choose the best starter set of golf clubs.
+We will begin by answering a few frequently asked questions that will also act as the basis for how we give our product recommendations.

 Questions & Answers

 What are the different types of golf clubs and when in the game are they most relevant?